 The pace at which your company develops – and even your ultimate success – can hinge on your availability of capital.
 Learn these basic rules of raising capital.
 Our experience has shown that a properly coordinated out reach program can attract attention and increase awareness.

 There are over 100,000 publicly traded companies in the world.
 In the US, less than 4000 companies are actively traded in NYSE or Nasdaq.
 There are another 15000 stocks that are traded over the counter.
 The majority of them are thinly traded.
 When the time comes to make an investment, stockbrokers and investors alike are swamped with decisions, choices and alternatives.
 Your company is lost in the shuffle – just another needle in the haystack, unless brokers and investors are familiar with your company’s name and business.
 The only way to build that familiarity is to put your company’s name, story and pertinent information in front of targeted brokers as often as possible.
-A well-organized, professional Investor Relations and Broker Network Program can help build the familiarity your company needs in order to get its share of attention in today’s competitive markets and increase the liquidity in your company stock.
+A well-organized, professional Investor Relations Firms and Broker Network Programs can help build the familiarity your company needs in order to get its share of attention in today’s competitive markets and increase the liquidity in your company stock.

 Angel investing in start-ups has been accelerating with many high-profile success stories that have spurred angel investors to make multiple bets with the hopes of getting outsized returns.
 Many angel investors may not be as wealthy as you think but they are financially savvy.
 Most are looking for a way to grow their money by promoting innovative new business.